New 'MTV Cribs' episodes are coming later this month

 “What a dream to be included in this iconic classic,” said Quinn.
 “As a top selling broker I’m always spotlighting other people’s homes to the world, but now MTV International is giving you an exclusive look inside my newly redone home — and let’s get one thing clear — in my house, it’s my rules.
 Expect the unexpected.”

-MTV Cribs will relaunch on the network’s international channels on October 26 at 8PM BST – stay tuned for a US series in early 2021.
+MTV Cribs will relaunch on the network’s international channels on October 26 – stay tuned for a US series in early 2021.